Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/3. Git-HOL/README.md

 ### 5. Compared Differences (Visual with P4Merge)

-I configured Git to use P4Merge and ran:
+Git was configured to use P4Merge as the diff tool and the visual diff was launched:

 ```bash
 git config --global diff.tool p4merge